Get acquainted with nodes and building conversation workflows in your NLX workspace

 Generative text nodes allow you to employ a large language model (LLM) to handle the conversation workload, including formulating responses appropriate to the context of the conversation.

-Carry open-ended conversations between users and an AI assistant
+Carry open-ended conversations between users and your conversational AI

 Handle unexpected user responses